bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 ```

 Since we sequenced PCR-fragments (amplicons), in many cases the insert size (size of the amplicon) will be shorter than 2x read length.
 This means there will often be overlap between the read pairs.
-We'll be using [FLASH](https://github.com/dstreett/FLASH2) to merge the reads:
+We will use [FLASH](https://github.com/dstreett/FLASH2) to merge the reads of the same pair together.
+Remember to reactivate the Metagenmics environment first!
-> It is debated wether it is best to merge first or do trimming first.
-Here we pick trimming first since the quality dropped quite low sometimes near the end of the reads.
+> It is debated wether it is best to merge reads first or do read trimming first.
+> Here we pick trimming first since the quality dropped quite low near the end of the reads.
-> Doing merging first might be advisable if you have low amount of reads and want to keep as many as possible.
+> Doing merging first might be better if you have low amount of reads and want to keep as many as possible.

 ```
-flash2 Soil_1F.fastq Soil_1R.fastq -M 200
+flash2 Soil_1F.fastq Soil_1R.fastq -M 250
 mv out.extendedFrags.fastq Soil_1M.fastq
 mv out.notCombined_1.fastq Soil_1F.fastq
 mv out.notCombined_2.fastq Soil_1R.fastq

-flash2 Soil_2F.fastq Soil_2R.fastq -M 200
+flash2 Soil_2F.fastq Soil_2R.fastq -M 250
 mv out.extendedFrags.fastq Soil_2M.fastq
 mv out.notCombined_1.fastq Soil_2F.fastq
 mv out.notCombined_2.fastq Soil_2R.fastq

-flash2 Soil_3F.fastq Soil_3R.fastq -M 200
+flash2 Soil_3F.fastq Soil_3R.fastq -M 250
 mv out.extendedFrags.fastq Soil_3M.fastq
 mv out.notCombined_1.fastq Soil_3F.fastq
 mv out.notCombined_2.fastq Soil_3R.fastq
 ```
 > The `-M` parameter increases the maximal allowed overlap, since we're dealing with relatively long reads (250bp)

-Mergeing reads can also be performed to improve genome assembly, as longer reads will make assembly easier.
+Merging reads can also be used to improve genome assembly, as longer reads will make assembly easier.
 As an additional bonus, it will lower the number of total reads, leading to shorter running times.

-Let's analyse our soil samples with Kraken first.
+Let's analyse our soil samples with Kraken2 first.
 We have to again put all reads in one file:

 ```